mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

-Shared Channels enables the ability to establish secure connections between Mattermost instances, and invite secured connections to shared channels where secure connections can participate as they would in any Public and Private channel.
-Enabling Shared Channels functionality requires a server restart.
+Shared channels enables the ability to establish secure connections between Mattermost instances, and invite secured connections to shared channels where secure connections can participate as they would in any public and private channel.
+Enabling shared channels functionality requires a server restart.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's two ``config.json`` settings include ``"ExperimentalSettings:EnableSharedChannels": false`` with options ``true`` or ``false``, and ``"ExperimentalSettings:EnableRemoteClusterService": false`` with options ``true`` or ``false``. |